whiteellie/whiteellie/README.md

 Hello

-I'm Ellie White (she/her) currently a data scientist with the Data Science Branch at US Geological Survey.
-In my role, I spend about 3/4 of my time working on data science projects and the other 1/4 on improving our data science best practices.
+I'm Ellie White (she/her) currently a senior data scientist with the Data Science Branch at U.S. Geological Survey.
+I spend about 3/4 of my time working on data science projects and the other 1/4 on improving our data science best practices.

 Examples of my USGS work available on GitHub include:
 * 🔮 from workflows to streamflows: how we build shared understanding to predict streamflow droughts using deep learning.
 Poster I made for AGU Fall meeting 2023 on how we work. https://github.com/elliewhite-usgs/dissemination/blob/main/agu_2023_drought_final.pdf